ravikiran0606/Inducing-Trees-from-Concept-Sets-using-Retrofitted-Embeddings/README.md

-# Inducing-Trees-from-Concept-Sets-using-Retrofitted-Embeddings
+# Zero-Shot Taxonomy Induction using Representation Learning
-Code Repository for the Paper: Inducing Trees from Concept-Sets using Retrofitted Embeddings
+Code Repository for the Paper: Zero-Shot Taxonomy Induction using Representation Learning: An Empirical Study